-Students interested in participating in an academic program, and some courses, that involve working directly with children, the disabled, or the elderly, or includes a clinical affiliation with a private or public health care provider will be required to undergo a Criminal Offender Record Information (CORI) check prior to registering for courses.
-Programs that require CORI checks are Nursing (NUR and PNC), Paramedic (PMC), Early Childhood Education (ECE), Education (LEO), Human Services (LHS), Medical Assisting (MAC), Criminal Justice (CRJ, CRC, and CJC), Addiction Studies Certificate (ASC), Adventure Education Degree (AED), Outdoor Leadership Certificate (OLP), Manufacturing program and Nursing Assistant (CNA/HHA).
+Students interested in participating in an academic program that involve working directly with children, the disabled, or the elderly, or includes a clinical affiliation with a private or public health care provider will be required to undergo a Criminal Offender Record Information (CORI) check prior to registering for courses.
+Programs that require CORI checks are Adventure Education (ADE), Outdoor Leadership (OLP), Nursing (NUR and PNC), Paramedic (PMC), Education (LEO), Human Services (LHS), Medical Assisting (MAC), Criminal Justice (CRJ and CRC) and Addiction Studies Certificate (ASC).
 Depending on the contents of a student's CORI report, participation in an academic program, or clinical affiliation related thereto, may be denied.
 CORI checks may be performed pursuant to Mass.
 General Laws, Chapter 6, Sections 167-178B, and consistent with guidelines of the Executive Office for Health and Human Services, and/or the Commonwealth's Department of Public Health.
-For more information, please contact the CORI Officer at (413) 775-1816.
+For more information, please contact the CORI Officer at earl@qcc.mass.edu.